ejlee168/imcprosperity/README.md

 # Results after round 2: 591k pnl, 166th global and 9th in AUS

 ## 15th April - Round 3:
-team too busy sadge only ethan worked on it.
+Team too busy sadge only ethan worked on it.
+Round 3 got extended by an extra day but it was unhelpful overall.
+Ethan made risky move and lost -40k on roses huge L. Algorithm and manual was weak this round

-# Results afte round 3: 708k pnl, 176th global and 9th in Aus
+# Results after round 3: 708k pnl, 176th global and 9th in Aus

+## 19th April - Round 4:
+Used black scholes to buy coupons.
+We decided to hedge coconuts last minute too.
+Hedging lost us -20k, but algorithm went well.
+Manual rescoring needed to occur due to a bug, after this we went from 103rd to 100th.
+Manual was slightly weak this round.

+# Results after round 4: 1.08M pnl, 100th global and 6th in Aus

+## 22nd April - Round 5: